moodle/devdocs/docs/apis/core/reportbuilder/index.md

 initialise()
 ```

+If creating an entity for core Moodle data it should be located in one of the following namespaces:

+- `\core_reportbuilder\local\entities\`
+- `reportbuilder\local\entities` sub namespace of the subsystem the data is from, for example [`core_course\reportbuilder\local\entities\course_category`](https://github.com/moodle/moodle/blob/main/course/classes/reportbuilder/local/entities/course_category.php)

+When creating one for your own plugin you could technically put it anywhere, however to make it easy to find you should probably use a sub namespace like:

+- `reportbuilder\local\entities`
+- `reportbuilder\entities`

+For example if you were building a entity to show assignments you might make it's full namespace `\mod_assign\reportbuilder\entities\assignments`.

 ##### get_default_tables()

 Defines all the database tables that must be present in the main SQL or joins added to the entity.